sseidel16/cuda_matrix/README.md

 | 8192      | 1080    | 165     |

 cuBLASS is higher for tiny matrices, likely due to library overhead, but on larger matrices, it crushes my naive implementation.
+Speed improvement for cuBLASS on the largest matrix multiplication time is down 85%.
 Let's optimize!

 ## 3. Device Shared Memory Multiplication